Client Story

 Presentation

-A 43-year-old client, sponsored by his employer, established care with PHM after being diagnosed with metastatic colorectal cancer, with a BRAF V600E mutation and a prognosis of approximately 18 months.
+A 43-year-old man was diagnosed with aggressive metastatic colorectal cancer with a prognosis of 18 months.

 PHM Actions